Friendly, quiet, and gentle are words that best describe the personality of the Doberman Greyhound.

 3 Little-Known Facts About Doberman Greyhound Puppies

-- The Greyhound parent dog is an ancient breed that has been around over 4,000 years.
+- The Greyhound parent dog is an ancient breed that has been around for over 4,000 years.
 This breed has been mentioned in many ancient texts in Egyptian, Greek, Persian, and many other cultures.

 Greyhounds were owned mainly by nobles and predominantly used for hunting.